 - Monitor exposure measurements and assessments for dust, chemicals and biological agents.

-Consult and advise on risk management including appropriate compliance with:
+Consult and advise on risk management and appropriate compliance with:

 - REACH and Chemical Exposure guidelines.